The goals of this chapter are to:

 Google Earth (Not Google Maps)

 There are many ways to find your location, such as a map app on your digital device.
-In this lab book, we will use the web version of Google Earth to show you all of the locations mentioned throughout this lab manual.
+This lab book will use the web version of Google Earth to show you all of the locations mentioned throughout this lab manual.
 Google Earth is a composite of satellite images, aerial photographs, and GIS data on a globe.
-Coverage includes about 98% of the earth.
+Coverage includes about 98% of the Earth.
 The resolution of the images partly depends on how popular the area is.
-For example, remote areas in British Columbia, Canada are poor quality in mountainous areas except where commercial logging is done.
-There are many features in desktop version of Google Earth, such as historical imagery, measurement tools, three-dimensional imagery, night sky, views of the Moon and Mars, and of the ocean floor.
+For example, remote areas in British Columbia, Canada, have poor resolution in mountainous areas except where commercial logging is done.
+There are many features in the desktop version of Google Earth, such as historical imagery, measurement tools, three-dimensional imagery, night sky, views of the Moon and Mars, and of the ocean floor.
 As the web version of Google Earth is updated, we hope many of these tools will be incorporated in future releases.

 Using Google Earth, find a geologic feature of your choosing (a mountain, fault, desert, specific location, anything really) and answer the following questions about it.
 You can also use your feature from Exercise 0.2 if you know its location.